notato8dx/calculator/readme.md

-Calculator is a scientific calculator application that runs on a web browser.
+Calculator is a calculator application that runs on a web browser.

 [Node.js](//nodejs.org) and [npm](//nodejs.org) are required to run Calculator.